Custom «Television Show Analysis: Friends “The One after Vegas”» Sample Essay

 My main objective in this article is to conduct a technical analysis of a television show that caught my interest upon viewing.
 In doing so, I will offer personal opinions on the story, the characters, the shot’s achievement, the lighting functions, and camera angle alignment, among others.
 “Friends” will go down in history as one of the most watched television shows in the world.
 A situation comedy (sitcom) by classification, Friends ran on NBC for ten seasons from 1995 to 2004.
 Currently, it can still be viewed in syndication on a few other television channels in the US and across the world.
 This 20 to 25 minute long-per-episode sitcom captures the situational lives of a group of young friends, Joey, Chandler, Rachel, Phoebe, Monica, and Ross in New York.
 It touches on the various issues they go through such as relationships, life, and work, among others.
 The following, therefore, is an analysis of one of the episodes dubbed “The One after Vegas.”

 This episode begins with Rachel and Ross waking up in the same bed.
 It appears like they cannot remember what happened the night before.
 Over breakfast, they are shocked to hear from the others that they got married.
 Despite Ross’ disagreement, the two decide to settle for an annulment once they get back home.
-Meanwhile, the viewer also learns that both Chandler and Monica seem undecided on their plan to get married, but none is ready to back out.
+Meanwhile, the viewer also learns that both Chandler and Monica seem undecided on their plans to get married, but none is ready to back out.
 Eventually, they decide to suspend their marriage and move in together.
 On the other hand, Joey convinces Phoebe to keep him company in her cab as they drive home.
 Even though he had promised to turn it into a fun trip, he falls asleep all the way home (Wild, 2005).

 Limited Time offer!